The Truth about Pre-Marital Counseling

 Working on an assessment tool such as the Big Big Book can help you uncover your partner’s goals and values are on a variety of issues.
 This will build confidence that you are a solid couple, and point out areas that might require deeper conversation and growth.

 Religion, beliefs about drugs and alcohol, having children, finances, habits, in-law issues, and a bunch of other important questions should all be unpacked and discussed.
 Even if you can communicate well, there may be some predictable issues you’d like some help growing through.
 Pre-marital counseling will provide you with talking points and crucial guidance for these intimate conversations.

 Assessment is crucial.
 The Gottman Method is a science-based couples therapy, but it can also help you and your partner understand exactly how your family, culture, and values have impacted you.
 Our clinical goal is to help you both reflect more deeply on the beliefs you have in common, and where areas of difference might create predictable challenges in the future.

 The Big Big Book is a science-based diagnostic questionnaire.
 Science-based assessment will identify your strengths as a couple, your opportunities for mutual growth, and areas where a possible problem might show up in the future.

-Pre-marital counseling promotes discussion and awareness of real and potential difference.
+Pre-marital counseling promotes discussion and awareness of real and potential differences.
 With our help, you can address these topics in a direct and proactive manner as newlyweds.